fyet/Mailing-Label-Software-Application/README.md

-Overview: This program merges data structures, algorithms, read/write operations required to convert an excel spread sheet containing addresses to formatted mailing lables.
-It builds a GUI interface so non-programmers can use this.
+Overview/Description: This program merges data structures, algorithms, classes, and read/write operations required to convert an excel spread sheet containing mailing addresses to formatted / printable mailing lables.
+It builds a GUI interface and can be converted to an .exe so non-programmers can use it.

-Description: This program implements a handful of classes & object oriented programming to house data members and functions that are pertienent to each classes operations
+Operating System Dependencies: Built and tested on Windows 10 / MS-DOS.

+Python Dependencies: See comments in files for more information.